Business Round-up: Britain will be badly hit by a Hard Brexit, but not us

-But Danmarks Nationalbank remains confident that such an outcome won’t hit the Danish economy too hard, with overall exports to the UK likely to fall by only 1 percent, although certain sectors such as pharmaceuticals could fall by 20 percent.
+But Danmarks Nationalbank remains confident that such an outcome won’t hit the Danish economy too hard, with overall exports to the UK likely to fall by only 1 percent, although certain sectors such as chemistry and medicine could fall by 20 percent.

 Not particularly negative

 “Both companies and households have considerable savings, and the public economy is healthy in Denmark,” noted the central bank’s chief executive Lars Rohde.

 “The overall effect for Denmark is not particularly negative, and we expect the effect on the British economy to be much greater than for any other country.”

 Overall, Denmark’s economy is forecast to grow by 1.7 percent in both 2019 and 2020, and then by 1.6 percent in 2021.

 KMD to pay Tax Ministry 200 million kroner in regard to failed system

 IT company KMD must pay the Tax Ministry 200 million kroner in regard to the blighted EFI system, which has been responsible for leaving the country’s tax recovery system in disarray.
 The settlement settles an action launched by the Tax Ministry in 2016, a year after it closed down the EFI.
 Following its launch in 2013, the system has done its best to cripple the recovery process, and the public tax debt now stands at 116 billion kroner.
 A new recovery system is being developed by Netcompany, which should be fully phased in by 2021.